 From Chaos to Clarity

-For years, I asked myself, "Why the fuck can't I stop doing this to myself?"
-I was handed outcomes, diagnoses, and labels — but no one ever showed me the pathways that led me there.
+For years, I asked myself the same question: "Why the fuck can't I stop doing this to myself?"
+I got outcomes.
+Diagnoses.
+Labels.
+Nobody ever showed me the pathways that led me there.

-My childhood wrote a contract with terms I never agreed to: survive now, pay later.
-Not unlike the high-interest loans that make perfect sense when you're desperate — but devastate you once the bleeding stops.
-Mine came in the form of hypervigilance, numbness, rage, and dissociation.
-All of it kept me alive.
+My childhood wrote a contract I never got to read.
+The terms were simple: survive now, pay later.
+Hypervigilance.
+Numbness.
+Rage.
+Dissociation.
+All of it kept me alive as a kid.
 None of it was free.
-The compound interest came due in adulthood as panic attacks, broken relationships, and addictions that looked like poor choices from the outside.
-That's the cruelty of trauma's quid pro quo: the very skills that saved me as a child became the ones that dismantled me as an adult.
+The bill came due in adulthood as panic attacks, broken relationships, and addictions that looked like poor choices from the outside.
+That's the cruelty of it.
+The skills that saved me as a child were the same ones dismantling me as an adult.

-Where others learned to regulate, I learned to scan exits.
-Where others asked for help, I shut down.
-My brain wasn't built for balance — it was manufactured for survival.
-I didn't build my nervous system for peace.
-I built it for war.
+My brain wasn't built for balance.
+It was built for survival.
+I didn't wire my nervous system for peace.
+I wired it for war.

 Me, circa age 3